 - Having gone through a long pregnancy and a stressful delivery, a mother’s body is doing its best to recover its physical strength and carry out healing functions.
 The constituents used in the gond laddus contain adaptogenic properties that assist the body in repairing itself.

 - The immunity of a mother is at its lowest after childbirth, which makes her susceptible to falling ill and suffering from a cough, cold, diarrhoea or even ulcers.
 Gond laddus help build up that immunity again and treat such conditions effectively.

 - When the menstrual cycle resumes after the birth of the child, the initial phases can result in blood flow that is quite heavy, along with strong menstrual cramps.
 Taking care of it while looking after the child can take quite a toll.
 Gond laddus help keep the blood flow in check.

-- If your skin has lost its sheen and softness after the delivery, the constituents in the laddu can help the skin retains its moisture and bring back the glow you so desire.
+- If your skin has lost its sheen and softness after delivery, the constituents in the laddus can help the skin retain its moisture and bring back the glow you so desire.